abpframework/abp/docs/en/Startup-Templates/Application.md

-﻿# MVC Application Startup Template
+﻿# Application Startup Template

 ## Introduction

-This template provides a layered (or tiered, based on the preference) application structure based on the [Domain Driven Design](../Domain-Driven-Design.md) (DDD) practices.
+This template provides a layered application structure based on the [Domain Driven Design](../Domain-Driven-Design.md) (DDD) practices.
 This document explains the solution structure and projects in details.
+If you want to start quickly, follow the guides below:

-* See [Getting Started With the ASP.NET Core MVC Template](../Getting-Started-AspNetCore-MVC-Template.md) to create a new solution and run it for this template.
+* See [Getting Started With the ASP.NET Core MVC Template](../Getting-Started-AspNetCore-MVC-Template.md) to create a new solution and run it for this template (uses MVC as the UI framework and Entity Framework Core as the database provider).
-* See the [ASP.NET Core MVC Tutorial](../Tutorials/AspNetCore-Mvc/Part-I.md) to learn how to develop applications using this template.
+* See the [ASP.NET Core MVC Tutorial](../Tutorials/AspNetCore-Mvc/Part-I.md) to learn how to develop applications using this template (uses MVC as the UI framework and Entity Framework Core as the database provider).

 ## How to Start With?